 This low-key approach extends to the clubhouse, which is small but cozy, and even to the darn parking lot, with its shading oaks and irregular design – no cars baking in a big, rectangular asphalt lot.

 Another throwback to the old days is length.
 The course measures 6,606 yards from the “championship” tees, and 6,285 from the back, or blue, tees.
 The member’s tees are less than 6,000 yards.

 But, the length, or lack of it, is deceptive.

 “The scorecard is short.
 The course is not,” said Franklin Newell, the Director of Golf.
 “There are five par-3s and three par-5s.
 You have some short par-4s, and you have some that are long.
 A lot of people look at the scorecard and say afterward they can’t believe how many fairway woods and long irons they had to hit.”

-Chechessee Creek opened in 2000 and is considered by many golf publications one of the better courses in the Hilton Head-Beaufort area, if you like your golf of the traditional, strategic variety.
+Chechessee Creek opened in 2000 and is considered by many golf publications one of the best golf courses in the Carolinas, and among the best in the Hilton Head-Beaufort area, if you like your golf of the traditional, strategic variety.